 Website flowcharts are often referred to as site maps.
 Site maps are critical tools for visualizing all the content and the structure of a website.

-Cross-functional flowchart examples
+Cross-functional flowchart example

-Flowcharts are at their best when they are organizing complex and potentially confusing information.
+Process flowcharts are at their best when they are organizing complex and potentially confusing information.
 Often, that means ensuring the flow of information across departments in an organization and detailing who is responsible for which task.

 This cross-functional flowchart shows the departments or teams impacted at the top.
 When creating a cross-functional flowchart, it’s best to err on the side of a subdued color palette, as these types of flowcharts and process diagrams can become confusing.